tito/telenium/README.md

 and execute tests.
 For now, it has been tested and coded to work only locally using subprocess.

+Additionnal methods:
+- `assertExists(selector, timeout=-1)` and
-2 new methods have been implemented: `assertExists` and `assertNotExists` to check if a selector exists or not in the app.
+  `assertNotExists(selector, timeout=-1)` to check if a selector exists or not in the app.
 They both have a `timeout` parameter that, if it reach, will fail the test.
+- `cli.wait_click(selector, timeout=-1)`: easy way to wait a selector to match, then click on the first widget.

 Here is a real example that launch an app (default is "main.py"):